-As of December 31, 2018, we had 621 registered trademarks in 69 countries, including the GoDaddy logo and mark in all international markets in which we operate or intend to operate.
-We have also registered, or applied to register, the trademarks associated with several of our leading brands in the U.S. and in certain other countries.
+As of December 31, 2019, we had 617 registered trademarks in 68 countries, including the GoDaddy logo and mark in all international markets in which we operate or intend to operate.
+We have also registered, or applied to register, the trademarks associated with several of our leading brands in the U.S. and in certain other countries, including for our new logo launched in January 2020, the "Go."
 Competitors and others may have adopted, and in the future may adopt, tag lines or service or product names similar to ours, which could impede our ability to build our brands' identities and possibly lead to confusion.
 In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered and common law trademarks or trademarks incorporating variations of the terms or designs of one or more of our trademarks and opposition filings made when we apply to register our trademarks.